sockeqwe/website-old/_posts/2015-11-29-plaid-refactored-1.md

 }
 {% endhighlight %}

-The only thing that you might have noticed is that `SearchPresenter` takes a `SearchItemsLoaderFactory` as constructor parameter and creates a `ItemsLoader` dynamically for each search query.
+The only different compared to `HomePresenter` is that `SearchPresenter` takes a `SearchItemsLoaderFactory` as constructor parameter and creates a `ItemsLoader` dynamically for each search query.
 We will see how this works in a minute.

 # ItemsLoader and Pagination
 So far we have covered View and Presenter.
 Now lets discuss how we could refactor the "Model" or  use case / interactor if you want to compare it with uncle bobs clean architecture.